 \subsection{Bias after modeling without gender}

-By definition, a model that excludes gender as a variable aims to eliminate direct discrimination, ensuring that the final outcomes are not discerned based on gender.
-It has been acknowledged that this strategy does not address indirect discrimination as it does not consider the interrelationships between other explanatory variables and gender.
-Table \ref{tab:mes_afteroutgenre} presents the findings regarding the association between $\widehat{Y}$ and gender in models where gender is not included as an explanatory variable.
+By definition, a model that excludes gender as a variable aims to eliminate direct discrimination, ensuring that final outcomes are not discerned based on gender.
+However, it's acknowledged that this strategy doesn't address indirect discrimination as it overlooks the interrelationships between other explanatory variables and gender.
+Table \ref{tab:mes_afteroutgenre} presents findings on the association between $\widehat{Y}$ and gender in models where gender isn't included as an explanatory variable.

-The results obtained exhibit a minimal reduction in bias compared to the models where gender is included, indicating that gender's influence remains pronounced even in its absence from the models.
-While it may appear counterintuitive that premiums are no longer differentiated by gender, there are still distinctions observed between premiums based on gender.
-These distinctions are primarily attributed to indirect interdependencies within the data.
-For instance, when varying premiums based on the presence of secondary drivers, knowing that secondary drivers have different distributions by gender indirectly leads to varied premiums for each gender.
+The results show a minimal reduction in bias compared to models where gender is included, indicating that gender's influence remains pronounced even when it's absent from the models.
+While it may seem counterintuitive that premiums no longer differentiate by gender, there are still distinctions observed based on gender, primarily due to indirect interdependencies within the data.
+For example, varying premiums based on the presence of secondary drivers indirectly leads to varied premiums for each gender because secondary drivers have different distributions by gender.
 In complex multivariate models, such distinctions based on gender can arise from the combination of multiple variables.
 For instance, a combination of factors such as vehicle power, gearbox type, and zoning may result in significant gender imbalances within the dataset.
-To illustrate, when examining the intersection of zoning and vehicle prices, notable gender imbalances become evident in the data.
-For instance, 82\% of individuals residing in the 10th zone and owning a vehicle costing over 30,000\text{\sffamily€} are male.
+When examining the intersection of zoning and vehicle prices, notable gender imbalances become evident in the data.
+For instance, 82\% of individuals residing in the 10th zone and owning a vehicle costing over €30,000 are male.
 Consequently, any substantial premium difference within this segment compared to others significantly impacts men, leading to gender-based premium disparities, despite the absence of explicit gender classification.